RLesur/crrri/README.md

     <Promise [pending]>

-This is a promise object that is fulfilled when Chromium/Chrome sends back to R a message telling that the command completes.
+This is a promise object that is fulfilled when Chromium/Chrome sends back to R a message telling that the command was well-received.
 This comes from the fact that the `Page$navigate()` function is also asynchronous.
 All the asynchronous methods possess a `callback` argument.
 When the R session receives the result of the command from Chrome, R executes this callback function passing the result object to this function.
 For instance, you can
 execute:

 ``` r